tomasz-lipka/family-advertisements-app/README.md

 # family-advertisements-app
-Share local advertisements with your family and friends
+Simple app to share local advertisements with your family and friends